 If you have a botanical garden in your area, you’re very fortunate!
 Botanical gardens are a great place to learn about nature.
-Most offer displays of rare or unusual plants, interesting speakers, classes to try (presented by botanists, naturalists, horticulturists or master gardeners), and kid-friendly events.
+Most offer displays of rare or unusual plants, interesting speakers, classes to try (presented by botanists, naturalists, horticulturists, or master gardeners), and kid-friendly events.
 Keep reading for tips on how to enjoy botanical gardens.

 Visiting Botanical Gardens

-The first thing you want to do to in preparing for your botanical garden experience is to dress comfortably.
+The first thing you want to do in preparing for your botanical garden experience is to dress comfortably.
 So just what should you wear when visiting a botanical garden?
 Your attire should be comfortable and appropriate for the season – many botanical gardens are open year-round.